Relational Leadership Coaching For Women

 1. You're not learning theory—you're practicing in real situations.

-We work on the actual relationships and moments where you keep abandoning yourself.
+We work on the actual relationships and moments where you keep getting stuck.
 Your difficult boss.
 The colleague who undermines you.
 The direct report who isn't stepping up.
-The conversation you keep rehearsing but never having.
+The conversation you keep rehearsing but never having: at work, at home, or in your community.

 2. You get feedback you can't see on your own.

-The gap between how you intend to show up and how you're being experienced is invisible to you.
-I help you see it—not to make you wrong, but to give you access to the leadership that's already in you, freed from the accommodating patterns you can't see.
+The gap between how you intend to show up and how you're being experienced usually lives in your blindspots.
+I help you see these blindspots in support of your greatest potential.
+When your intentions are congruent with your desired impacts, you can more readily access the leadership that's already in you, freed from the often (misinterpreted) patterns you can't see.

 3. This is relational leadership, not performance.